What is it with pencil erasers?

 When we are doing schoolwork, nothing drives my son crazier than getting stuck with a pencil that has no eraser.
 Last school year it inspired numerous arguments with his sister, who has a way of making those erasers disappear faster than popcorn at the movies.

-I decided as one of our back to school traditions we’d eliminate this problem by color-coding our supplies.
+I decided as one of our back to school duct tape crafts we’d eliminate this problem by color-coding our supplies.

-This year we’re organizing school supplies with Duck Tape®.
+This year we’re organizing school supplies with duct tape.

 Organizing School Supplies